 In the fall of 2008, Pastor Marcus D. Cosby, God’s commissioned servant for this season in the life of Wheeler Avenue Baptist Church, revealed the five-year vision plan which he received from God.
 The plan includes four points: 1) Welcoming/Witnessing Church, which aims to inspire the Congregation to fulfill the Great Commission given by Jesus to His disciples; 2) Winning Children, which supports the preparation of the future generation of faith; 3)Worldwide Commitment, which seeks to develop within the congregation a more authentic concept of Jesus’ command for His people to be His witnesses to the uttermost part of the earth; and 4) Worship Center, which encourages the congregation to reflect on the meaning of building a place for the Glory of God.
 God has already blessed the efforts of the worldwide commitment vision point through the erection of a facility that serves youth and the elderly in the Village of Emmaus, South Africa, a place which Pastor Cosby and his team dedicated the Summer of 2011.

-Senior Pastor Cosby has served with a staff of five to seven ministers as the church membership has grown to almost 11,000 members.
+Senior Pastor Cosby has served with a staff of five to seven ministers as the church membership has grown to over 15,000 members.
 The ministries headed by staff are Counseling, Congregational Care and Development, Children, Christian Education, Christian Marriage and Counseling, Middle School, Youth, Young Adult, Singles and Seniors.
-The ministry profile of the church has also expanded into an enterprise that serves the community, Chronicles Bookstore.
+Additionally, on our campus we have Chronicles Bookstore; a specialized resource center, for training materials, books, CDs, and DVDs pertaining to healing, prayer and spiritual growth.
+The ministry profile of the church has also expanded into an enterprise that serves the community.

 As the Wheeler Congregation prepares for the years ahead, the plans for building for the future are paramount, with God’s directive to move from consecration to commitment to construction, and, ultimately, to celebration.
 All the hope of the Congregation is in the faithfulness of the God Who superintended the blessed beginning, Who ordained the Lawson Legacy, Who consecrated the Cosby Commission and Who is preparing a faithful future for His people assembled as the Body of Christ, those who worship, witness and work in behalf of the Kingdom of God through the assembly of believers known as the Wheeler Avenue Baptist Church.